test-fullautomation/DevAtServ-documentation/README.md

 The documentation consists of two parts:

 1. Common description
-2. Description of the interfaces of RobotFramework AIO components
+2. Description of the interfaces of DevAtServ components

-The RobotFramework AIO documentation can be build either with `genmaindoc.py` immediately or with `setup.py` indirectly.
+The DevAtServ documentation can be build either with `genmaindoc.py` immediately or with `setup.py` indirectly.
 The difference is that `genmaindoc.py` only builds the documentation, whereas `setup.py` additionally installs the documentation in